ronachen99/personal-portfolio/README.md

 The objective of establishing this repository is to construct a personalized portfolio website that introduces oneself and showcases accomplished projects.
 This initiative serves as an efficacious method for potential employers to acquire a comprehensive understanding of one's competencies.

+Note: Due to an insufficient number of completed projects to showcase, placeholder images have been utilized in the project section of the webpage.

 <br>

 ### The webpage has...